eslint/rfcs/designs/2019-recoverable-error-handling/README.md

 > https://github.com/acornjs/acorn/search?q=raiseRecoverable

 <table><tr><td>
+<b>An aside:</b><br>
-<p>A crazy idea is that we can make the parsing errors which are caused by older <code>ecmaVersion</code> recoverable.
+A crazy idea is that we can make the parsing errors which are caused by older <code>ecmaVersion</code> recoverable.
 The parser parses code with the latest <code>ecmaVersion</code> always, then reports newer syntaxes as recoverable errors with understandable messages such as "async functions are not supported in ES5.
 Please set '2017' to 'parserOptions.ecmaVersion'."
 </td></tr></table>

 ### § Handling [Recoverable Errors] in Other Parsers